The Ford Pitch | Part 2

 “That is the consumer, I guess.
 Men.
 Trucks.
 The American dream, but somehow without any guns.
 Oh, and the damn thing is electric,” sighed Eli.

 Georgia, the art director, and Joel’s right hand sat across the table, laptop open, face lit with blue light.
-She was twenty-something, new enough to still be amazed by Joel’s ideas.
-On her screen, she slowly penciled in crow’s feet on the stock image of a young man.
+She was twenty something, and new enough to still be amazed by Joel’s ideas.
+On her screen, she slowly penciled in crow’s feet on the stock image of a man who had to be 19 or 20.
 The Photoshop job had a particular uncanny valley-ness, where the smile lines were a few millimeters off the mark.

 Eli leaned over.
 “It’s not ideal looking.”

 “We’re working with what we have,” Joel said.
 It was his motto for every deck, every pitch.
 He leaned over Georgia’s shoulder, forced a small smile, then motioned in the air to show her.
-“Look where they would naturally form.
-Soften here, drop the opacity.”
+“Look where they would naturally form,” He tried his best to force crow’s feet to show up on his face, “if the place down the street didn’t have a two-for-one deal on botox by the unit you could see what I mean.”

-The projector threw a slapped-together slide onto the slightly textured white wall.
-A cliff’s edge with a man as tiny punctuation at the top, the horizon big and comically vast.
+The projector threw their fifth-grade state bird-report-looking slide onto the slightly textured white wall.
+A cliff’s edge with a man as tiny dot at the top, the horizon big and comically vast.

 Joel paced.
 “Ford sells quality vehicles that help get the job done.”
-He said out loud to himself, rehearsing the lines.
+He said out loud to himself, rehearsing the lines, not at all delivering them naturally.

-They moved in loops around the room.
+They looped around the room, crossed each other awkwardly.
 From table to screen, from sentence to sentence, from the image of a cliff to the glossy image of a truck.
 The F-150 Lightning Electric Truck beamed from the slide like a prize they could pick from the Price is Right showcase.
 “Electric vehicles have started gaining traction among males thirty-five to fifty,” Eli recited.
 “So there’s a real opportunity for Ford in this space.”

 “Neither would I,” said Eli.